ctsin/community-talk/Session.2/README.md

 }
 ```

 Notice we’re using a union of string literal types: `alert` and `confirm` to tell us whether we should treat the modal as a alert modal or confirm modal respectively.
-By using `alert` | `confirm` instead of string, we can avoid misspelling issues.

 ```js
 function Modal(props: Props) {